Hosting is definitely a headache.

-Although I’m the Chief Blog Astronaut (I may have made that title up) for the 250,000+/monthly visitor Help Scout blog, I don’t have to worry about hosting there.
+Although I’m the content marketing manager for the 250,000+/monthly visitor Help Scout blog, I don’t have to worry about hosting there.

 I get to worry about hosting for my collection of personal websites, which are no traffic slouches in themselves.

 Here’s a screenshot of the unique visitors for my blog Sparring Mind from a few months ago.
 Sparring Mind is my behavioral psychology blog that has now crossed the 100k unique visitor mark.